gravypower/Dimmy/README.md

 With that out of the way we can install the tool

-`dotnet tool install --global Dimmy --version 0.0.3`
+`dotnet tool install --global Dimmy`

-Or you can use this one-liner to install .NER Core 3.1 and Dimmy:
-`Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex -Command ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/gravypower/Dimmy/master/dimmy-install.ps1'))`

 See the [nuget page]( https://www.nuget.org/packages/Dimmy/) for the latest version.
 Also, note you may need to restart your shell to refresh the path environment variables.